realworldocaml/book/en/error-handling.md

 means that the `In_channel.t` that was opened will never be closed, leading to a file-descriptor leak.

 We can fix this using Core's `protect` function.
-The basic purpose of `protect` is to ensure that the `finally` thunk will be called when `f` exits, whether it exited normally or with an exception.
+The purpose of `protect` is to ensure that the `finally` thunk will be called when `f` exits, whether it exits normally or with an exception.
 This is similar to the `try/finally` construct available in many programming languages, but it is implemented in a library, rather than being a built-in primitive.
 Here's how it could be used to fix `load_config`.